FugLong/Nano33_PC_Head_Tracker/readme.md

 ### Version 2 Update Almost Ready for Release! 🚀

-Performance is **fantastic!** The core functionality is ready in the **V2_Update branch**, but documentation, project plans, and 3D models for the wireless version enclosure are still in progress.
+Performance is **fantastic!** The core functionality is ready in the **V2_Update branch**, but documentation, project guides, and 3D models for the wireless version enclosure are still in progress.

 #### Quick Crash Course:
 1. Pull the **V2 branch**.